-Dubbing himself, “Jack of all words, Master of words that speak,” Jack created this website which showcases his writing portfolio.
-Among his credits are seven awards from prominent Illinois press associations, a book on the memoirs of a Fortune 500 executive and a co-authored book, “Tails of Bad Habits,” which is an allegory featuring his beloved cat, PurSneakity.
+Dubbing himself, “Jack of all words, master of words that speak,” Jack created this website which showcases his writing portfolio.
+His credits include seven awards from prominent Illinois press associations, a book on the memoirs of a Fortune 500 executive and a co-authored self-help book, featuring his beloved cat, PurSneakity.

 Enchanted by biographical tales of princes and emperors, Jack’s passion for writing began in childhood.
 Given his fascination with stories — past and present — he earned his bachelor’s degree in history and political science at the University of Illinois.
-At the advice of his favorite professor, he become a writer.
+At the advice of his favorite professor, he became a writer.